Close

 For further information regarding the schools admission process please contact the school office.

-If you wish to appeal for a place in Years 3–6 please use this link to complete your appeal online.
+If you wish to appeal, please use the links below to complete your appeal online.

 Please do NOT use ANY other appeal form or send your form to your local authority.
-It is suggested that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
-Those applying for a place in Reception, Year 1 or Year 2 are advised to read the section in the appeal’s booklet which refer to Reception, Year 1 and Year 2.
+It is highly recommended that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
+Booklet Link

-If you are appealing for a place in Reception, Year 1 or Year 2, you are advised to read the section in the booklet which refers to appeals for these years.
+If your appeal is for Reception, Year 1 or Year 2, you are strongly advised to read the section on Key Stage 1 appeals on page 18.

 If you wish to contact the clerk, email: clerk@educationappeals.com